caz1502/caz1502/README.md

-#🌱 An aspiring developer currently studying Full Stack development with the University of Adelaide
+# 🌱 An aspiring developer currently studying Full Stack development with the University of Adelaide

 ___

-### Conect with me
+### Connect with me

 💌 carol.shiers@gmail.com